dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-Accessing Nested Objects
+Accessing Nested Arrays

-The sub-properties of objects can be accessed by chaining together the dot or bracket notation.
+As we have seen in earlier examples, objects can contain both nested objects and nested arrays.
+Similar to accessing nested objects, array bracket notation can be chained to access nested arrays.

-Here is a nested object:
+Here is an example of how to access a nested array:

-const ourStorage = {
+const ourPets = [
-"desk": {
+{
-"drawer": "stapler"
+animalType: "cat",
+names: [
+"Meowzer",
+"Fluffy",
+"Kit-Cat"
+]
 },
-"cabinet": {
-"top drawer": {
+{
-"folder1": "a file",
-"folder2": "secrets"
-},
-"bottom drawer": "soda"
+animalType: "dog",
+names: [
+"Spot",
+"Bowser",
+"Frankie"
+]
 }
-};

-ourStorage.cabinet["top drawer"].folder2;
-ourStorage.desk.drawer;
+];

+ourPets[0].names[1];
+ourPets[1].names[0];

-ourStorage.cabinet["top drawer"].folder2 would be the string secrets, and ourStorage.desk.drawer would be the string stapler.
+ourPets[0].names[1] would be the string Fluffy, and ourPets[1].names[0] would be the string Spot.

-Access the myStorage object and assign the contents of the glove box property to the gloveBoxContents variable.
-Use dot notation for all properties where possible, otherwise use bracket notation.
+Using dot and bracket notation, set the variable secondTree to the second item in the trees list from the myPlants object.
 Tests

-Waiting: gloveBoxContents should equal the string maps.
+Waiting: secondTree should equal the string pine.
-Waiting: Your code should use dot and bracket notation to access myStorage.
+Waiting: Your code should use dot and bracket notation to access myPlants.